Keluar Sekejap: Shahril Hamdan

 Shahril Sufian Hamdan, co-founder and co-host, who is also an UMNO exile was the former economic advisor to the 9th Prime Minister of Malaysia, Ismail Sabri Yaakob.
 Shahril studied economics at Manchester, and sociology at the London School of Economics where he was a Chevening Scholar.
 He has held various high positions in UMNO where he was the former Vice Youth Chief and Information Chief of the party.
 Shahril's rise in politics was attributed to his close connection with KJ, where they share similar views and ideology within the party.
-Before the 2023 United Malays National Organisation leadership election, Shahril's membership as an UMNO member was terminated for 6 years which corelated to his ambition in creating Keluar Sekejap with KJ.
+Before the 2023 United Malays National Organisation leadership election, Shahril's membership as an UMNO member was terminated for 6 years which correlated to his ambition in creating Keluar Sekejap with KJ.

 Content

 Since its release, the podcast has known to criticize both the Malaysian government led by Anwar Ibrahim and the opposition coalition Perikatan Nasional (PN) on various issues and views.
 Both KJ and Shahril share centrist and moderate ideals for Malaysia, where they often reject ultraconservative sentiments from the opposition and populist agendas by the government.